MS(A) Frequently Asked Questions

 - Master of Science (Accounting) students will have access to substantial out‐of‐classroom opportunities including: (1) extra opportunities to meet/work with professional accountants, (2) case competitions, (3) technical (Excel) support and (4) the opportunity to do independent study research with research active faculty.

-- Every student will have a graduate advisor to assist them with scheduling and course planning.
-In addition, students will have career advising support and will have opportunities for mentoring and research with Accounting faculty in Krannert.
+- Professor Troy Janes, an Accounting faculty member, will assist each students with scheduling and course planning.
+In addition, students will have career advising support and will have opportunities for mentoring and research with other Accounting faculty in Krannert.

 - The Krannert Professional Development Center (KPDC) provides assistance to students in helping themselves secure rewarding full‐time placement opportunities.
 KPDC maintains private, comfortable interview suites; computers with Intranet and Internet access; resume production equipment; telephones for free job search calls; and a current library of online and directory resources.
 Career counseling and resume preparation services are also available to our students.